 Hallway: When renovating your hallway, make sure you don’t forget to make your light switches easy to reach when you get through the door.
 No one likes stumbling around in the dark.

 Bedroom: Are you a person who likes to move their furniture around?
-If so, we’d recommend installing plug around the room, rather than fixing your bed to one spot with in-build fixtures, such as the ones below.
+If so, we’d recommend installing plug around the room, rather than fixing your bed to one spot with in-build fixtures.

 Ultimately, what lights you choose will be down to your personal taste.
 However, not all lighting fixtures are created for the same purpose and they generally fall into one of three categories.

 These tend to be the overhead lighting that helps illuminate the whole space, allowing for general activities throughout the day and night (such as searching for your keys).

 Because they play such a key part to your home, you’ll want to pay particular attention to the level of brightness they bring into the space.
 Too much glare and you’ll end up with a house full of headaches.